Oil service firms jostle for India orders amid global spending cuts

 With prospects for a rebound in oil prices and overall spending by the industry slim for the next few years at least, competition for Indian business is fierce, hurting service firms' margins, but alternatives are few and far between.

-Swire Pacific Offshore, part of Hong Kong-based conglomerate Swire Pacific Ltd, says the low rates in India are a challenge, but it is still bidding for projects there.
+Swire Pacific Offshore, part of Hong Kong-based conglomerate Swire Pacific Ltd (0019.HK), says the low rates in India are a challenge, but it is still bidding for projects there.

 "Even though there might be relatively more activity in the Indian market, I think you'll find that that's no boom town," said Duncan Telfer, commercial director of Swire Pacific Offshore.